Iron & Steel Preservation (ISP)

-Those attending an ISPC will learn through lectures and demonstrations trades and skills used in the preservation of historic metals.
+Those attending an ISP will learn through lectures and demonstrations trades and skills used in the preservation of historic metals.
 The industrial tools that are demonstrated are used in industry today: Shielded Metal Arc Welding (SMAW), Flux Cored Arc Welding (FCAW), and Oxygen Fuel Welding (OFW), and flame straightening of wrought iron and steel.
-The ISPC is of benefit even to those for whom historic preservation projects represent a relatively small percentage of their work, as the skills learned at the ISPC are also valued for repair, maintenance, and new construction.
+The ISP is of benefit even to those for whom historic preservation projects represent a relatively small percentage of their work, as the skills learned at the ISP are also valued for repair, maintenance, and new construction.

 View our videos of Restoration and Preservation of Historic Metals